dkrznar/alarm/README.md

 # alarm

-Playing with playsound in python
+Playing with playsound module in python
+Sound is downloaded from: https://www.fesliyanstudios.com/